jeffreyyu0602/quantized-training/README.md

 For users interested in adding support for their own models, please refer to the `example` folder for guidelines and examples on how to extend the functionality of Quantized-Training.

-## Documentation
+## Results and Reproduction

-For more comprehensive documentation, including API details and advanced usage scenarios, please refer to [Documentation link if available].
+##### SQuAD Inference

+##### GLUE and SQuAD Fine-Tuning

+##### LLaMA2
+To run LLaMA2, you need to first request access to models checkpoint on the [huggingface](https://huggingface.co/meta-llama/Llama-2-7b-hf) website.
+Then login in the terminal using [huggingface cli](https://huggingface.co/docs/huggingface_hub/en/guides/cli).
+After the request has been granted, you will be able to run LLaMA2 with the script.

 ## Contributing

-We welcome contributions to Quantized-Training!
+We welcome contributions to quantized-Training!
 If you have suggestions for improvements or new features, please feel free to contribute.
 Check out the CONTRIBUTING.md file for guidelines on how to submit contributions.

 ## License